 San Bernardino Valley Water Conservation District is Focused on its Mission: Water Conservation

 Well over 70% of the water used in the upper-watershed is groundwater and since 1912, the San Bernardino Valley Water Conservation District has conserved over One Million Acre Feet or 326 Billion Gallons of water by diverting the natural flow of the Santa Ana River and Mill Creek into 71 percolation basins that the District owns and operates.
 These efforts have improved water levels and increased the quality of the water in the region.
 To do this the District receives funding from several sources including a small Groundwater Charge paid by all water production facilities (wells) inside the District Boundary.
 This funding supports the recharge activities we do.
 The District receives mining royalties, lease revenue, and grants; stakeholders also fund some of our efforts.
-If you would like more information, a two page fact sheet presents more details about the work of the District.
 The District was proud to earn the Certificate of Excellence in District Transparecy and the District of Distinction of accountability and governance in June 2014.

 But that isn't all we do...

-The District also helps to manage the Bunker Hill Groundwater Basin with the Citites, Districts and Agencies in the upper-watershed, in partnership we bring ample high quality for all uses.
+The District also helps to manage the Bunker Hill Groundwater Basin with the Cities, Districts and Agencies in the upper-watershed, in partnership we bring ample high quality for all uses.

 The District plays an important role for the basin serving as a member of the Big Bear Watermaster.
 The Watermaster is the impartial mediator and source of information for local water providers as well as legal "accountant" for the waters held and released from the Dam for the benefit of the region.